Oni-kuki/Yggdrasil/README.md

 New pentesting Framework
 Link for the documentation: https://onis-private-organization.gitbook.io/yggdrasil/

-## If you want to launch all the services at once, you need at least 50g of available places.
+## If you want to launch all the services at once, you need at least 50g of available.

 ## Context
 Yggdrasil is a tool or a framework for pentesting, allowing to provide a complete environment to conduct a pentest or a ctf.